Department of Marketing and Entrepreneurship

 - have a 2.50 cumulative GPA.

-- have satisfactorily completed Categories 1A and 1B of the Liberal Arts Core.
+- have satisfactorily completed the Written and Oral requirements of the UNIFI/General Education program.

 Available to all UNI majors.